A universal characterization of higher algebraic K-theory: Exact sequences

-is called {\em exact} if the composite is zero, the functor $\aA \to \aB$ is fully-faithful and the induced functor from the Verdier quotient $\aB/\aA$ to $\aC$ is {\em cofinal}, i.e., it becomes an equivalence after idempotent completion.
+is called {\em exact} if the composite is zero, the functor $\aA \to \aB$ is fully faithful, and the induced functor from the Verdier quotient $\aB/\aA$ to $\aC$ is {\em cofinal}, i.e., it becomes an equivalence after idempotent completion.
 Said differently, a triangulated functor $\aC'\to\aC$ is {\em cofinal} if every object of $\aC$ is a summand of an object of $\aC'$.

-There are analogues of these notions for presentable stable $\i$-categories.
-Recall that the $\Ind$ category participates in an equivalence between $\idemstabcat$ and the $\i$-category of compactly generated stable $\i$-categories.
-As a consequence, corollary~\ref{cor:cgen} implies that the category of compactly generated stable $\i$-categories is cocomplete.
+The purpose of this section is to develop analogues of these notions for stable $\i$-categories.